sartoriusrex/jjd-client/readme.md

 4. Account Username, Email, and Password Updating
 5. Technique and Sequence Search, including quicksearch( All, Created by current user, liked)
 6. Send email feedback
+7. Share techniques and sequences via email

 ### Future Features:

-1. Sharing Techniques and Sequences to other users via in-app inbox or email.
+1.  ~~Sharing Techniques and Sequences to other users via in-app inbox or email.~~
 2. More svg icons to spice things up - including better styling and animations and more custom css
 3. Search filter functionality - Filter by
   1. Type